funk4punks/funk4punks/README.md

 *ੈ✩‧*˚༺☆༻*ੈ✩‧*˚

+💤 im a minor. dont be creepy.

-💤 i rarely interact first but feel free to appraoch me! im really prone to passing out from exhaustion when its night time, so if im sleeping on pt that usually means i passed out and will not respond.
+💤 i rarely interact first but feel free to appraoch me!

+💤 im really prone to passing out from exhaustion when its night time, so if im sleeping on pt that usually means i passed out and will not respond.

+💤 i block and hide freely.

+⋆☆ DO NOT INTERACT ☆⋆

+*ੈ✩‧*˚༺☆༻*ੈ✩‧*˚

+💤 anyone under 13, creeps, pro/dark shippers.

+☆⋆ EXT ⋆☆

+*ੈ✩‧*˚༺☆༻*ੈ✩‧*˚

+💤